-Divide the class into various roles such as chief with food, elder without food, child without food, family member with food, visitor with resources to trade, visitor without resources, etc.
+Divide the class into various roles such as chief with food, elder without food, child without food, family member with food, family member without food, visitor with resources to trade, visitor without resources, etc.

-Have students individually respond to the questions on SRS H-2, based upon their role in the game:
+Have students individually respond to the questions on SRS H-2 based upon their role in the game:

 Will they share food?
 With whom?
 Why or why not?
 Will they ask for food?
 From whom?

 Why or why not?
 Will they offer to trade? etc.